 Terrible coffee and blue screens of death.
-If I was asked, 18 months ago, what I thought of Microsoft and Starbucks those two phrases would have been my response.
+If asked 18 months ago, what I thought of Microsoft and Starbucks, those two phrases would have been my response.
 Even when moving from San Francisco to Seattle just over a year ago, a friend teased me saying I’d end up working for Microsoft.
 That idea doesn’t make me laugh as much as it did then.

-Both brands are poorly represented in Australia.
-Starbucks offers weak, poorly made espresso and cold, over-priced sausage rolls and pies.
+Both brands are represented poorly in Australia.
+Starbucks offers weak, horribly-made espresso and cold, over-priced sausage rolls and pies.
 I switched to Mac when I became tired of having to fix my computer frequently.

 Living in the US means seeing these brands at their best.
 I see a delicious food range that I know won’t contain nasty HFCS.
 I see a community place to meet with friends and colleagues.
 I see a coffee company that gives back to its team and the community.
-With both Microsoft and Starbucks, I see innovative retail environments that tell to a story from the moment you step inside.
-I see gaming consoles that I couldn’t have dreamed possible in my Atari-playing days.
+With both Microsoft and Starbucks, I see innovative retail environments that tell a story from the moment you step inside.
+I see gaming consoles that weren’t imaginable in my Atari-playing days.
 I see a company diversifying and developing innovative products.
 I see software that makes my day easier.

 Will I ever switch to drinking Starbucks coffee or buy a Windows computer?
 Unlikely.
 But I will consider their other products and be proud of my Starbucks Gold Card and copy of MS Excel.